MicrosoftDocs/query-docs/CONTRIBUTING.md

 ## Editing in GitHub

-Refer to the [Microsoft Docs contributors guide](https://learn.microsoft.com/contribute) to learn more about using GitHub Editor and Git and markdown tools to submit a pull request (PR) for documentation changes.
+Refer to the [Microsoft Docs contributor guide](https://learn.microsoft.com/contribute) to learn more about using GitHub Editor and Git and markdown tools to submit a pull request (PR) for documentation changes.

 ### DAX Reference